ss025/gcm-rust-client/README.md

-gcm
+gcm-rust-client
 ===

+- This is Rust client to talk to GCM / FCM using GCM/FCM rest apis.
+- This library is inspired by [gcm](https://github.com/vishy1618/gcm) and **added following modifications on top off that**
+  - Single client for multiple messages
+  - Parsing of message id if request is successful for id in Result array object
+  - Support FCM and GCM both rest apis
+- **New Features**
-- [x] Reuse single client across all messages
+  - [x] Reuse single client to send multiple messages
+  - [x] Support async client backed by [reqwest](https://github.com/seanmonstar/reqwest) async http client
-- [ ] Add keep alive
+  - [ ] Add client config object (e.g. keep alive,pool,read timeout)
-- [ ] Add retry for failed registration ids
+  - [ ] Parse failed resgisteration ids in response
+  - [ ] Exhaustive response code handling

 ## Usage